 Misleading.
 A study in China immunized hens to generate antibodies against SARS-CoV-2 in their eggs, it did not find that all eggs contain such antibodies or that eggs have any effect on COVID.

+As we enter 2026, the memory and storage crunch predicted in late 2025 has materialized with even greater intensity.
+AI data centers continue to dominate global production of DRAM and NAND flash, pushing prices sharply higher and extending lead times across consumer, PC, and enterprise segments.
 Nearly every analyst firm and memory maker is now warning of looming NAND and DRAM shortages that will send SSD and memory prices skyrocketing over the coming months and years, with some even predicting a shortage that will last a decade.
-The shortages are becoming impossible to ignore, and warnings from the industry are growing dire, as the voracious appetite of AI data centers begins to consume the lion's share of the world's memory and flash production capacity.
 For the better part of two years, storage upgrades have been a rare bright spot for PC builders.
 SSD prices cratered to all-time lows in 2023 , with high-performance NVMe drives selling for little more than the cost of a modest mechanical hard disk.
 DRAM followed a similar trajectory, dropping to price points not seen in nearly a decade.
-In 2024, the pendulum swung firmly in the other direction, with prices for both NAND flash and DRAM starting to climb.
-The shift has its roots in the cyclical na...
+In 2024, the pendulum swung firmly in the other direction, with prices for both NAND flash and DRAM sta...

 The semiconductor industry remains a pivotal engine of global technological advancement, powering everything from smartphones and electric vehicles to cutting-edge AI and cloud computing infrastructure.
 For investors seeking to gain diversified exposure to this booming sector, semiconductor and AI-themed exchange-traded funds (ETFs) have emerged as efficient vehicles.
 Update: Top 10 Stocks and ETFs Poised to Outperform in October 2025 A set of leading semiconductor and AI ETFs competing with VanEck Semiconductor ETF (SMH) for 2025, along with key growth projections and features, is as follows: Top Semiconductor ETFs (Competitors to SMH) VanEck Semiconductor ETF (SMH) : The largest semiconductor ETF tracking the MVIS US Listed Semiconductor 25 Index, heavily weighted toward Nvidia (20%+), TSMC, and Broadcom.
 It offers concentrated exposure and has a 5-year annualized return of around 29.6%.
 Expense ratio: 0.35%. iShares Semiconductor ETF (SOXX) : Tracks the ICE Semiconductor...